 The entire process generally takes about a week.
 I'm guessing you'll spend about 3 – 4 hours on the phone or online opening up the account, checking to see if the funds made it, learning how to use the new platform, setting up a link to your checking account so you can transfer future funds, and understanding where to get your tax documents.

-Let’s say you transfer $251,000 to TD Ameritrade.
-You’ll get $1,300 in cash.
-If you end up spending four hours to transfer your funds and understanding the new platform, you’ve earned an effective rate of $325/hour.
+Let's say you transfer $251,000 using the trading platform example.
+You'd get $1,300 in cash.
+If you end up spending four hours to transfer your funds and understanding the new platform, you've earned an effective rate of $325/hour.
 Do the math because time is money.

 2) Make sure you are aware of all the terms.
 When I transferred money to Wells Fargo to get the better mortgage rate, I knew that as soon as the mortgage closed I could transfer my money elsewhere.
-For TD Ameritrade’s new account bonus program, I think you need to keep your funds with them for one year.
+For the new trading account bonus program, I think you need to keep your funds with them for one year.
 Read the fine print.

 So far, I've heard crickets from my Wells Fargo wealth manager.
 She hasn't explained to me how much trades cost.
 She hasn't told me about any innovative new financial products.
 Nor has she reached out to have a deep dive conversation about my goals for my capital.
 Therefore, I have no problems transferring away the $1,011,754.